SurajBilgi/Intelligent-Traffic-Management-System/README.md

 - **Email**: [your.email@example.com]
 - **GitHub**: [https://github.com/your-github-profile](https://github.com/your-github-profile)

+## Confidentiality
+This project is covered under a Non-Disclosure Agreement (NDA).
+All information, data, and intellectual property associated with the ITMS project are confidential and proprietary.
+Unauthorized disclosure, distribution, or reproduction of any part of this project is strictly prohibited.
+Please contact the project lead for further information regarding confidentiality terms and conditions.

 ---

-Feel free to customize this README file further as per your specific project requirements and details.
+Feel free to customize the confidentiality section as per your specific NDA requirements.